trixietram3nguyen/ReservationWebsite/README.md

 2. Open Flask_project folder, inside p1 folder choose app.py and run the code
 3. On any browser, Google Chrome recommended, typ localhost:5000/home for the home page and proceed

+- To check for HTML open the templates folder inside p1, CSS open the static/css folder inside p1.
+- To check database and queries, go to the Web Reservation Project folder.

 # ReservationWebsite
  Making a reservation website for a restaurant